maythamfahmi/YouTuber/docs/index.md

 Extract the zip file and extract the version that fits your operating system.
 Follow the examples below under **How to use**.

 Avaibale versions:
-- DownloadYouTube-Win32.exe for Windows 10, 11
+- DownloadYouTube.exe from win-x86 folder for Windows OS 10, 11
-- DownloadYouTube-Win64.exe for Windows 10, 11
+- DownloadYouTube.exe from win-x64 folder for Windows OS 10, 11
+- DownloadYouTube from linux-x64 folder for Ubuntu OS
-- DownloadYouTube-Linux64 for Linux 64
+- DownloadYouTube from osx-x64 folder for Mac OS

 ## How to use